727800350/note/latex/computer/scheme.md

 - case — last expression in each clause
 - cond — last expression in each clause, and the call to a => procedure is a tail call
 - do — last result expression
-- if — “true” and “false” leg expressions
+- if — "true" and "false" leg expressions
 - lambda — last expression in body
 - let, let*, letrec, let-syntax, letrec-syntax — last expression in body
 - or — last expression